Google

 - The Roman Empire lasted approx. 851 years.
 [625BC-476AD]

-- The Nazi Party ruled approx. 12 years [1933-1945]
+- The Nazi Party ruled about 12 years [1933-1945]

 - The Titanic took 2 hours and 40 minutes for her to sink.
 [11:40pm:14th-2:20am:15th April 1912]